lovepoem/codecov-travis-maven-junit5-example/README.md

    ```
    Then push th code ,you will find that the door is open . the codecov report is uploaded

-* 3. Use `jacoco` instead of  `cobertura` ,because cobertura is out of maintain for several years
+* 3. Use `jacoco` instead of  `cobertura` ,because cobertura is out of maintain for several years .
-   modify the config
+   Then please modify the config

    ```shell
    script: